 Materials and Methods

 We measured nearly every unbroken juvenile humerus, radius, femur, and tibia of S. fatalis and P. atrox in the collections of the La Brea Tar Pits Museum (formerly the George C. Page Museum) to get the largest sample size possible for this analysis.
 These specimens have a variety of different catalogue numbering systems, but all come from the main curated collection in the La Brea Tar Pits Museum.
 Catalogue numbers of all specimens are given in the original data tables (SI 1 Table, SI 2 Table ).
-Sample sizes are given in Tables 1-8; original data is given in the Supplementary Tables.
+Sample sizes are given in Tables 1-8; original data are given in the Supplementary Tables.
 Measurements were made following the protocols of Kilbourne and Makovicky [11], focusing on measuring the length of the diaphysis of the shaft of each bone.
 In the case of adult or subadult bones, measurements of shaft length were made from the diaphyseal-epiphyseal sutures.
 Measurements shorter than 460 mm were made with metric digital calipers; those over 460 mm, and circumference measurements, were made with a flexible metric measuring tape.
 In addition to measuring diaphysis length, we measured midshaft circumference, and two linear measures of the midshaft: lateral width and antero-posterior depth.
 This allowed us to compare diaphysis lengths to both circumference, and also cross-sectional area.

 [Table 1 near here].